Young people at the memorial service at the "Cap Arcona" memorial at the Tannenberg cemetery in Grevesmühlen, 1974.

 Personal stories wanted

-Remembering and Commemorating the Cap Arcona Since 1945: Personal Accounts Sought
+Remembering and Commemorating Cap Arcona Since 1945: Personal Stories Sought

 For the new Cap Arcona Documentation Center in Neustadt in Holstein, scheduled to open in 2028, the exhibition organizers are seeking personal accounts of how the events of May 1945 were remembered in the decades that followed.